-Very Effective

-Effective

-Somewhat Effective

-Not Effective
+Very Effective Effective Somewhat Effective Not Effective

-Student responses to this questionnaire may be aggregated across students in a course to provide evidence of class strengths and weaknesses.
+Student responses to this questionnaire may be aggregated across students in a course to provide evidence of class strengths and weaknesses related to the PULs.
 This evidence can be used to suggest improvements in instruction.
 Groups of faculty will be interested in studying the data from sections of the same course, from courses across the major, and from courses across the campus.